sergiocollado/potpourri/Notes_on_protocols/Notes_on_2G_GSM_Global_System_for_Mobiles.md

 As long as base stations use different frequencies for their broadcasting channel, there is no problem in using the same base station identity code.
 Unique identification of a base station is especially important in border areas, where at both sides of the border there is a different operator who might use the same broadcasting channel on the same frequency.

 ## Working principle of 2.5 GPRS (General Packet Radio Service)

+GPRS stands for General Packet Radio Service.
+It's a cellular network technology, essentially an upgrade to older GSM networks, that enables data transfer over radio waves in a way that's more efficient than earlier circuit-switched methods.
+It's known as 2.5G and allows for "always-on" internet access, improved data transfer speeds, and various other advanced features.

+Unlike earlier circuit-switched systems where a dedicated channel was reserved for the entire duration of a connection, GPRS breaks data into smaller packets and transmits them over available channels.
+This packet-switching approach is more efficient, allowing for faster data transfer rates than older technologies like GSM.

+The big technical difference between GSM and GPRS concerns the technique used for data transfer.
+GSM uses the Circuit-Switched (CS) method.
+With this, a dedicated circuit is engaged for the entire duration of a connection between two users.
+By contrast, GPRS is a packet-switching protocol.
+Under this technique, packets of data are transferred at different time intervals to make more efficient use of data transfer capacity across the network.

  - Reference: https://en.wikipedia.org/wiki/General_Packet_Radio_Service
  - Reference: https://en.wikipedia.org/wiki/GPRS_core_network#Serving_GPRS_support_node_(SGSN)